ingdia/alu-shell/permissions/README.md

 using command chown :groupname
 # changes the owner to vincent and the group owner to staff
 using chown to change the ownership
+#use of symbolic
+i used symbolic link like -h